Be the change

 At The Arc of King County, we teach civic engagement and leadership skills and connect people to opportunities so they can be the change they want to see.

 We use a steps-to-inclusion framework, helping people move from being concerned about something, to being able to assess who to contact, what to ask for and how to influence.
-This involves a mix of workshops and interactive classes, and ongoing issue education through social media and workshops.
+This involves a mix of engagement opportunities and issue education through newsletter, social media, and workshops.

 If you want to influence, you need to understand what is going on and feel confidant using your voice.

-Leadership Intensive - A cohort-style,10-month leadership development course for people with developmental disabilities, family members and allies.
-The current cohort is meeting September 2018 to June 2019.
+Leadership Intensive - A cohort-style leadership development course for people with developmental disabilities, family members, and allies.
+Cohorts launch as funding allows.
 Class topics include:

 - Advocacy strategies